Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Introduction

 \section{Introduction}

-Structured non-diagonal, and especially Kronecker-factored, preconditioned stochastic gradient algorithms for training neural networks have been extensively studied in the machine learning community \citep{heskes2000natural,martens2010deep,martens2015optimizing,li2018preconditioned,gupta2018shampoo}.
-Despite promising results, diagonal methods like Adam and its variants have remained the de facto methods for training neural networks over the past decade \citep{duchi2011adaptive,kingma2014adam}.
-Recently, a distributed implementation of the Shampoo algorithm \citep{gupta2018shampoo,anil2020scalable,shi2023distributed} won the external tuning track of the AlgoPerf neural network training algorithm competition \citep{dahl2023benchmarking,kasimbeg2025accelerating}.\footnote{The \textit{external tuning} track requires a submission to specify a hyperparameter search space, in contrast to the hyperparameter-free \textit{self-tuning} track.} This has spurred renewed interest in non-diagonal neural network training algorithms, including new methods like Muon \citep{jordan2024muon,bernstein2025deriving} and SOAP \citep{vyas2025soap}.
+Structured non-diagonal, and especially Kronecker-factored, preconditioned stochastic gradient algorithms have been extensively studied for neural network training \citep{heskes2000natural,martens2010deep,martens2015optimizing,li2018preconditioned,gupta2018shampoo}.
+Despite their promise, diagonally preconditioned methods like Adam have remained the de facto methods for training neural networks over the past decade \citep{duchi2011adaptive,kingma2014adam}.
+Recently, a distributed implementation of the Shampoo algorithm \citep{gupta2018shampoo,anil2020scalable,shi2023distributed} won the external tuning track of the AlgoPerf neural network training algorithm competition \citep{dahl2023benchmarking,kasimbeg2025accelerating}.\footnote{The \textit{external tuning} track requires a submission to specify a hyperparameter search space, in contrast to the hyperparameter-tuning-free \textit{self-tuning} track.} This result has renewed interest in non-diagonally preconditioned training algorithms, inspiring methods like Muon \citep{jordan2024muon,bernstein2025deriving} and SOAP \citep{vyas2025soap}.

-The winning Shampoo submission to the AlgoPerf competition depended on multiple crucial heuristics on top of the Shampoo algorithm \citep{anil2020scalable,shi2023distributed}.
-In particular, the update of each layer is re-scaled by the update magnitude of a reference optimizer, also known as \textit{learning rate grafting} \citep{agarwal2020disentangling}; see \Cref{fig:stale-instability} for an illustration of the importance of the heuristic.
-Additionally, to amortize the computational overhead, the root-inverse of the preconditioner is only periodically re-computed every $100$ steps, resulting in the use of a \textit{stale} preconditioner.
-However, both heuristics lack theoretical justification and have not been thoroughly understood.
+However, the winning Shampoo submission to the AlgoPerf competition relied on several crucial heuristics beyond Shampoo \citep{anil2020scalable,shi2023distributed}.
+Most notably, each layer's update is re-scaled by the update magnitude of a reference optimizer, a technique known as \textit{learning rate grafting} \citep{agarwal2020disentangling}; see \Cref{fig:stale-instability} for an illustration of its importance.
+Additionally, to reduce its computational overhead, the root-inverse of the preconditioner is only re-computed every $100$ steps, resulting in the use of a \textit{stale} preconditioner.
+Despite their empirical effectiveness, both heuristics lack theoretical justification and remain poorly understood.